-For employees in high levels of industrial noise – that is, in an environment where the noise reaches or exceeds 85 dBA LAeq8h (evaluated by a qualified assessor using a sound level meter) – the employer is required to provide a noise control management strategy.
-This should include:
+An employer is required to provide a noise control management strategy for employees in high levels of industrial noise.
+This is defined as an environment where the noise reaches or exceeds 85 dBA LAeq8h (evaluated by a qualified assessor using a sound level meter).

 Under the model Work Health and Safety (WHS) regulations 2019, cited in the Safe Work Australia “Managing noise and preventing hearing loss at work” Code of Practice July 2020, employers are required to ensure that employees are not exposed to noise exceeding prescribed noise dose limits.